SoFi Technologies Inc. (SOFI) Stock Could Soon Reward Patient Investors

-SoFi Technologies Inc. (NASDAQ: SOFI) is 44.90% higher on its value in year-to-date trading and has touched a low of $4.24 and a high of $13.55 in the current 52-week trading range.
+SoFi Technologies Inc. (NASDAQ: SOFI) is 61.82% higher on its value in year-to-date trading and has touched a low of $4.24 and a high of $13.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SOFI stock was last observed hovering at around $5.94 in the last trading session, with the day’s gains setting it 0.74%.
+The SOFI stock was last observed hovering at around $7.72 in the last trading session, with the day’s loss setting it -0.26%.

 Sponsored